divipp/pandoc-haskell/pandocHaskell.md

     -- getChar  is the action which waits for a character and returns it getChar :: IO Char

-    -- (putChar c) is the action of putting c on the console putChar :: Char -> IO ()
+    -- (putChar c) is the action of putting c to the console putChar :: Char -> IO ()

     -- (sequence xs) is the action which performs actions xs and returns their collected results